JeroenDeDauw/BatchingIterator/README.md

 ## Usage

-Create a service that uses an Iterator.
+Create a service that uses an `Iterator`.

 ```php
 class TweetImporter {